TM65: How To Report On Embodied Carbon Effectively

 TM65: Embodied carbon of building services equipment

 Embodied carbon in MEP (Mechanical, Electrical, and Plumbing) equipment is substantial but difficult to measure and report on.
+TM65 hopes to change this.

 Accurately gauging the embodied carbon emissions associated with MEP equipment is a complex task.
 To tackle this challenge, the Chartered Institution of Building Services Engineers (CIBSE) in the UK has developed TM65.
 This is a technical memorandum that outlines a methodology for calculating the embodied carbon of lighting products.
 TM65 is gaining recognition as a valuable tool for evaluating the environmental impact of lighting products.